A SHORT HISTORY OF TURKEY

 Turkey in the Middle Ages

 Under Byzantine rule the arts and architecture flourished.
-Perhaps the greatest building of those times was the church called Hagia Sophia, which was built by the Emperor Justinian in the 6th century.
-However in the 7th century a new and powerful enemy arose - the Arabs.
+Perhaps the greatest building of those times was the church called Hagia Sophia, which was built by Emperor Justinian in the 6th century.
+However, in the 7th century, a new and powerful enemy arose - the Arabs.
 They laid siege to Constantinople twice but failed to capture it.
-Then in the 11th century a people called the Seljuk Turks from Central Asia moved south.
-They took Baghdad in 1055 and in 1071 they routed the Byzantine army at the battle of Manzikert.
-Afterwards the Turks came to rule most of Turkey and they introduced Islam and Turkish culture.
+Then in the 11th century, a people called the Seljuk Turks from Central Asia moved south.
+They took Baghdad in 1055 and in 1071 they routed the Byzantine army at the Battle of Manzikert.
+Afterward, the Turks came to rule most of Turkey and they introduced Islam and Turkish culture.
 For centuries Turkish culture flourished but in 1243 the Turks were defeated by the Mongols.
-For a short time the Mongols had a loose control of Turkey but they soon withdrew and left Turkey divided into a number of states.
+For a short time, the Mongols had a loose control of Turkey but they soon withdrew and left Turkey divided into a number of states.